 I can’t remember how I met the philosophical Texan Hugh Parker.
-It may have been Honke who introduced us, or maybe Garrett.
-We’d gather at a table in this spot called The Trail Room, and the topics were Sufism, Dostoevski, Wittgenstein, Monty Python, and what Hugh called “The Floyd.”
+It may have been Honke who introduced us.
+I think it was Honke.
+We’d sit near a window in this spot called The Trail Room, and the topics were Sufism, Dostoevski, Wittgenstein, Monty Python, and what Hugh called “The Floyd.”
 He always called them “The Floyd,” by which he meant Pink Floyd.
 We were crazy diamonds shining on.
 We were trading heroes for ghosts, hot ashes for trees.
 The frame was Notes from Underground.
 Hugh was the underground man.
-“I am a sick man, I am a spiteful man,” he used to tell me, though he looked and sounded like neither of those things.
-To me then it seemed like youthful melodrama, wanting to be more fucked up than you were.
+“I am a sick man, I am a spiteful man,” he used to tell me, though he looked and sounded like neither.
+To me, then, it seemed like melodrama, wanting to be more fucked up than you were.
 Hugh proved it later though, after I stopped knowing him.
 So they say.

-Hugh was a transfer student from some vague community college where rivers converged, three rivers, and he lived alone in a bare apartment.
+Hugh was a transfer student from some unnamed community college where rivers converged, three rivers, and he lived alone in a bare apartment.
 The living room had one thing in it: a stereo against a wall, two waist high speakers.
 I never saw the rest of the house.
 I never saw his bedroom.
 I never used his bathroom.
-He smoked Dunhills from the one place in town that sold them, a cigar shop, and he drank Ballantine’s scotch exclusively.
+He smoked Dunhills from the one place in town that sold them, and he drank Ballantine’s exclusively.
 I drank brandy, cheap brandy, or gimlets, and I thought I was Thomas Wolfe.
-Later I’d think I was a succession of other people.
+Later I’d think I was other people.
 Writers always think they are someone else at first.
 Then, if they are lucky, they think they are who they are.
 Some never get to this second stage.

-There was one thing Hugh always wanted to do with me, one experience he thought I should have, and it was oddly important to him.
-It sounds unnecessary, unexceptional, but he wanted me to hear, as if I’d never heard it before, “Comfortably Numb.”
-Of course I knew the song.
-But he wanted me to know it more.
+There was something Hugh always wanted to do with me, an experience he believed I should have, and it was important to him.
+He wanted me to hear, as if I’d never heard it before, “Comfortably Numb.”
+I knew the song.
+He wanted me to know it more.
 He wanted the erotics of perception.
-Total immersion.
+Immersion.
 Your face in the speakers.

 We didn’t say anything.
 Words weren’t the point.
 All Hugh did was smile, beatificially.
 It was a smile I knew well.
 It was a grin.
 Hugh was always grinning.
 He seemed to know a little more about stuff you hadn’t figured out yet.
 It had something to do with Texas, oil, money.
 He used to tell me, “Welcome to the machine.”
 A lot of what we talked about was where you started and where the machine ended.